atom-sw/fauxpy-experiments/README.md

 conda create --name fauxpy-3.8 python=3.8
 ```

-3. Install Python dev package for Python 3.6, 3.7, and 3.8 (I am not sure if it is necessary, but installing them does not hurt):
+3. Install Python dev package for Python 3.6, 3.7, and 3.8:

 ```
 # Using APT